Innkeeping/vite-react-ts-tailwind-daisy-tanstack-router/README.md

 })
 ```

-Additionaly this template has [Tailwind CSS](https://tailwindcss.com/) and [Daisy](https://daisyui.com/).
+Additionaly this template has [Tailwind CSS](https://tailwindcss.com/) with PostCSS and [Daisy](https://daisyui.com/).
 It has a Navbar component from Daisy.
+Tailwind.config is ready to go.

 This template also has [Tanstack-Router](https://tanstack.com/router/latest).
 It has routing setup with hashrouting.
+A home index page and page1 are created.